Jennifer Place, MA, LPC, NCC

 While I am qualified to address a variety of challenges, I am most interested in treating anxiety, relational issues, eating disorders (binge eating disorder included) and co-dependence.
 For me, it isn’t about treating a diagnosis, but seeing how unhealthy patterns and masks are limiting authenticity and a meaningful existence.

-I began in Private Practice at Triad Counseling Centers in 2010 but recently relocated to Treeside Psychological Clinic, PC (March 2018).
+I began in Private Practice 2010 but relocated to Treeside Psychological Clinic, PC (March 2018).
 While this is a Christian clinic, I have background seeing clients of all religious beliefs and ethnic/socioeconomic backgrounds providing faith-based treatment only as requested.
 It is crucial to me that my clients feel safe to be their most uncensored selves.

 As a counselor that also has a relationship with Jesus, I believe my role is to guide my clients to explore the role of spirituality in their healing should they choose to do so.
 My role isn’t as a spiritual mentor, but to help you experience meaningful connection with your creator should you desire to develop your spiritual identity.

 - Eating Disorders